Achieving An Equitable Division Of Marital Property

 Most people who go through a divorce understand that the assets accumulated during their marriage will probably decrease by about half, as each spouse receives a fair share of the marital estate.
 Some common concerns are how marital property is distinguished from nonmarital property and how the debts will be paid in the process.
 Retirement plan benefits such as pensions and 401(k) plans are also marital property, subject to division.

-We are a family law firm serving clients in Peoria and Tazewell counties in Central Illinois.
+We are a family law firm serving clients in Peoria, Tazewell and Woodford Counties and throughout Central Illinois.
 We have broad experience handling complex property division and pension issues for both men and women in divorce.

 What Is Marital Property?